Sharp systolic inequalities for Reeb flows on the three-sphere: Introduction

 with equality holding if and only if $\alpha$ is Zoll. \end{mainthm}

 Another way to state this theorem is that the space of Zoll contact forms is a set of strict local maximisers in the $C^3$-topology for the {\em systolic ratio}

 Evidence in favour of this fact has been recently given by \'Alvarez Paiva and Balacheff in \cite{apb14}.
 Here, the authors prove that any smooth path of contact forms $t\mapsto \alpha(t)$ such that $\alpha(0)$ is Zoll satisfies the following alternative: either the systolic ratio of $\alpha(t)$ has a strict local maximum at $t=0$, or $t\mapsto \alpha(t)$ is tangent up to every order to the space of Zoll contact forms.
-This result holds for contact forms on manifolds of arbitrary dimension, and its proof is based on a reduction to normal forms by a technique which is due to Dragt and Finn.
+This result holds for contact forms on manifolds of arbitrary dimension, and its proof is based on a reduction to normal forms.

-A natural question is whether the inequality (\ref{ineq}) holds also for contact forms which are far from Zoll ones.
-In his blog \cite{hut13}, Hutchings conjectures the inequality (\ref{ineq}) to be true for every contact form on an arbitrary 3-manifold (see also \cite[Remark 8.5]{hut11}).
-The second aim of this paper is to disprove this conjecture:
+A natural question is whether the inequality (\ref{ineq}) holds also for contact forms which are far from Zoll ones (see also \cite[Remark 8.5]{hut11}, \cite{cghr15} and \cite[Section 2.3]{apb14} for related questions and results about the relationship between the period of closed Reeb orbits and the contact volume).
+The second aim of this paper is to give a negative answer to this question.

 \begin{mainthm} For every neighborhood $\mathscr{R}$ of the flow of $R_{\alpha_0}$ in the $C^0_{\mathrm{loc}}(\R \times S^3,S^3)$-topology there exists a contact form $\alpha$ on $S^3$ which is smoothly isotopic to $\alpha_0$ such that the flow of $R_{\alpha}$ belongs to $\mathscr{R}$ and